Crime Victims’ Compensation

-VINE Link provides victims and concerned citizens with information regarding the custody status of perpetrators and status updates on criminal cases.
+Provides information regarding the custody status of perpetrators and status updates on criminal cases.

-This website can be used to determine if you are eligible for SNAP (food benefits), Sooner Care (Medicaid), Child Care, LIHEAP (Low-income energy assistance), Free and Reduced School Lunches, WIC (Women, Infants, Children), and other benefits.
+Can be used to determine if you are eligible for SNAP (food benefits), Sooner Care (Medicaid), Child Care, LIHEAP (Low-income energy assistance), Free and Reduced School Lunches, WIC (Women, Infants, Children), and other benefits.

 Catholic Charities offers transitional housing services at Holy Family Home.